microsoft/vscode-typescript-tslint-plugin/README.md

 If you are [using a workspace version of typescript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions), you must currently configure the TS Server plugin manually by following [these instructions][usage]

+## Configuration

+You can either configure the TSLint extension using a `tsconfig` or `jsconfig` as described  [here](https://github.com/Microsoft/typescript-tslint-plugin#configuration-options), or configure it with VS Code settings.
+This requires VS Code 1.30+ and TS 3.2+.
+Note the VS Code based configuration override the `tsconfig` or `jsconfig` configuration.

+ * `tslint.configFile` - The configuration file that tslint should use instead of the default tslint.json.
+A relative file path is resolved relative to the project root.

+ * `tslint.jsEnable` - Enable/disable tslint for `.js` files.
+Default is `false`.

+ * `tslint.ignoreDefinitionFiles` - Control if TypeScript definition files should be ignored.
+Default is `true`.

+ * `tslint.alwaysShowRuleFailuresAsWarnings` - Always show rule failures as warnings, ignoring the severity configuration in the tslint.json configuration.

+ * `tslint.suppressWhileTypeErrorsPresent` - Suppress tslint errors from being reported while other errors are present.

 ## Differences with the [vscode-TSLint][vscode-tslint] extension

 - Configuration options for TSLint are specified [inside the `tsconfig.json`][usage].